 THIS SET FACING AND OVERCOMING TRANSITIONS AND CHANGES AIMS TO PROVIDE AN OVERVIEW OF ACTIVITIES TO POSITIVLY SUPPORT EARLY CHILDHOOD TRANSITIONS.

 A TRANSITION IS THE PASSAGE FROM ONE PLACE, STAGE, STATE, STYLE OR SUBJECT TO ANOTHER OVER TIME (DUNLOP AND FABIAN, 2002).
-FACING TRANSITIONS AND CHANGES SUCCESSFULLY IN CHILDREN’S LIVES PROVIDE OPPORTUNITIES FOR LEARNING AND GROWTH ON MULTIPLE LEVELS (DOCKETT & PERRY, 2007).
+FACING TRANSITIONS AND CHANGES SUCCESSFULLY IN CHILDREN’S LIVES PROVIDES OPPORTUNITIES FOR LEARNING AND GROWTH ON MULTIPLE LEVELS (DOCKETT & PERRY, 2007).

 CHILDREN, IN PARTICULAR, DURING CHILDHOOD FACE MANY IMPORTANT CHANGES INCLUDING DIFFERENT LEARNING CONTEXTS, SOCIAL GROUPS, ROLES AND EXPECTATIONS THAT CAN BE FRIGHTENING FOR SOME CHILDREN AND CAN AFFECT THEIR SENSE OF PERSONAL IDENTITY AND SELF-ESTEEM (BREDEKAMP & COPPLE, 1997).

-FROM THIS POINT OF VIEW, DEVELOPING RESILIENCE MEANS TO HELP CHILDREN TO DEAL WITH ADVERSITIES NAMELY ADAPTING TO CHANGES SETTING NEW GOALS THAT REPLACE OLD GOALS THAT MAY BECOME INACCESSIBLE.
+FROM THIS POINT OF VIEW, DEVELOPING RESILIENCE MEANS TO HELP CHILDREN TO DEAL WITH ADVERSITIES NAMELY ADAPTING TO CHANGES, SETTING NEW GOALS THAT REPLACE OLD GOALS THAT MAY BECOME INACCESSIBLE.

 THE ABILITY TO ADJUST TO TRANSITIONS AND CHANGES INVOLVE BEHAVIORAL, COGNITIVE, AND EMOTIONAL ASPECTS OF THE DEVELOPMENT.